-The Audit and Risk Committee makes recommendations and gives counsel and information to the Board concerning its accounting and reporting responsibilities and evaluates risk management practices.
+The Audit and Risk Committee makes recommendations and gives counsel and information to the Board concerning its accounting and reporting responsibilities and establishes risk management policies and practice.
 It also oversees Internal Audit.

 The Remuneration and Human Resources Committee monitors the Company's people planning and the remuneration of the company's senior executives and employees paid over an identified threshold.
 The Chief Executive Officer's remuneration and the structure and operation of the Short Term Incentive Scheme are also recommended by the Committee to the Board for approval.